Return to Home Page

 Looking back to Ceann Garbh:

-During the final fifteen minutes of walking, we could see very dark clouds approaching which were already covering Cranstackie and Beinn Spionnaidh.
-Thankfully, we got back to the car without getting wet.
+During the final fifteen minutes of walking, we could see very dark clouds approaching, already covering Cranstackie and Beinn Spionnaidh.
+We just made it back to the car without getting wet.

 This was my 150th Corbett and Anne’s 50th-last Corbett.
-Couldn't have picked a better hill.
+We couldn't have picked a better hill.